 5. Ovulation pain

-7. You become sensitive to certain smells
+7. Sensitivity to certain Smells

 If you have dogs around you, then you might have heard something about dogs being on heat.
 A similar thing happens in humans.
 In this case, your sense of smell is heightened, and you are more attracted to male pheromones.

-8. Ferning pattern of saliva on the tongue
+8. Ferning pattern of saliva on the Tongue

 You might need a microscope to observe this.

-How to track your ovulation
+How to Track your ovulation?

 - Measuring your basal body temperature (falls, then rises at the time of ovulation)

-- Use the calendar
+- Use the ovulation calendar